Datumtyagi/SQL_Music_Store_data_Analysis-/README.md

 **Deliverables**:

-A set of SQL queries used to analyze the dataset.
+A set of SQL queries is used to analyze the dataset.
 A report summarizing the findings and insights derived from the analysis.
 Visual representations (optional) to illustrate key points and trends.